Employee Promotion: The Types, Benefits, & Whom to Promote

 5. Company Culture:

 Promoting someone means showing a welcome sign to further invest in a company.
-Here, you should always keep an eye out for how an employee fits into the company culture.
+Here, you should always keep an eye out for how an employee fits into the corporate culture.
 His behavior with colleagues, managers, bosses, and how he/she looks up to the company.

 These were our pointers on choosing the right internal candidate for employee promotion.